flohil/wdio-workflo/docs/map.md

 function's invocation for certain `PageElement` instances.

-The following code example compares both options for executing action functions on each element of a list:
+The following code example compares both options for executing action functions on each element of a map:

 ```typescript
 import { stores } from '?/page_objects';